ShrutiAppiah/crypto-forecasting-with-neuralnetworks/README.md

 - Noise helps optimizers escape saddle points and local maxima/minima

 ### Vanishing gradients are a problem.
 LSTM units save the day.
 - LSTM (Long Short-term Memory) neural networks are mindful of long-term dependencies.
 They remember things from the past just like your girlfriend does.
-Read more about gradient descents <a href="https://en.wikipedia.org/wiki/Gradient_descent"> gradient descents. </a>
+Read more about <a href="https://en.wikipedia.org/wiki/Gradient_descent"> gradient descents. </a>

 ### Adam optimizers can recalculate neuron weights based on both first and second order moments
 - Adam optimizers combine Adaptive Gradient (AdaGrad) and Root Mean Square Propogation (RMS Prop) calculators.